 A student who has missed an end-semester examination because of illness shall appeal with supporting documents to the Dean for a concession within one week from the date of the examination.
-Letter "M" given in such occasion shall require the approval of the Faculty Board.
+Letter" M" given in such occasion shall require the approval of the Faculty Board.
 Documents supporting his/her claim for a medical concession should be in accordance with the Internal Circular issued by the University of Ruhuna for submitting Medical Certificates.

 A student who has missed an end- semester examination because of any reason other than medical may appeal with supporting documents to the Dean for a concession within one week from the date of the relevant examination.
-In case of failing to produce an acceptable reason a grade of E^ will be given.
-If the given reason is accepted by the Senate on the recommendation of the Faculty Board, a Letter "N" will be given and such a student will be considered as a first timer at the next immediate attempt.
+In case of failing to produce an acceptable reason a grade of E\ will be given.
+If the given reason is accepted by the Senate on the recommendation of the Faculty Board, a Letter" N" will be given and such a student will be considered as a first timer at the next immediate attempt.

-8.9.4 Award of BSc Honours Degree in Financial Mathematics and Industrial Statistics
+8.9.4.
+Award of BSc Honours Degree in Financial Mathematics and Industrial Statistics

-- 8.9.4.1 A student shall be eligible for the award of the Bachelor of Science Honours in Financial Mathematics and Industrial Statistics Degree if he/she has obtained - (a) A minimum of 120 credits, and - (b) an overall minimum Grade Point Average (GPA) of 2.00 from all course units followed throughout the four academic years of the degree programme, and - (c) grades of C or better to a minimum of 60% credits from the Theory Core Course Units of each main subject area (Financial Mathematics and Industrial Statistics), and - (d) grades of C or better in all practical core course units, and - (e) a grade of C or better for the fourth year Individual Research Project.
+8.9.4.1 A student shall be eligible for the award of the Bachelor of Science Honours in Financial Mathematics and Industrial Statistics Degree if he/she has obtained

+- (a) A minimum of 120 credits, and - (b) an overall minimum Grade Point Average (GPA) of 2.00 from all course units followed throughout the four academic years of the degree Programme, and - (c) grades of C or better to a minimum of 60% credits from the Theory Core Course Units of each main subject area (Financial Mathematics and Industrial Statistics), and - (d) grades of C or better in all practical core course units, and - (e) a grade of C or better for the fourth year Individual Research Project.

-$\label{eq:GPA} \text{GPA} = \frac{\sum (\text{Grade Point Value for a Course Unit}) \times (\text{Number of credits of that Course Unit})}{\text{Total number of credits}}$
+$\mathsf{GPA} = \sum{} \underbrace{ (\mathsf{Grade\ Point\ Value\ for\ a\ Course\ Unit) \times (\mathsf{Number\ of\ credits\ of\ that\ Course\ Unit)}}{} \mathsf{Total\ number\ of\ credits}$